 Highlights in the Baltic Sea

 The Baltic Sea offers a wide spectrum of destinations outside the Stockholm Archipelago.
 Gotland, with its spectacular landscape, is one day sailing away.
-The big island offers amazing beaches and a lot of historic places.
+The big island offers fantastic beaches and a lot of historic places.
 The Finnish archipelago contains about 60,000 islands.
-In this archipelago, there are fewer houses and yachts then on the Swedish side.
-Passing Gotland and extended sailing on open water for 24 hours, lies the Baltic states of “Estonia” and “Latvia”.
-These countries are developing very rapidly but you can still see remains from when they belonged to Russia.
+In this archipelago, there are fewer houses and yachts than on the Swedish side.
+Passing Gotland and extended sailing on open water for 24 hours lies the Baltic states of “Estonia” and “Latvia”.
+These countries are developing very rapidly, but you can still see remains from when they belonged to Russia.

-There are eight countries with coastline in the Baltic Sea.
+There are eight countries with coastlines in the Baltic Sea.
 Sweden has the longest coastal shoreline with Finland as a close second.
-The water in the Baltic Sea is brackish and therefore the fauna is very different from the other side of Sweden where the water is saltier.
-The Atlantic current brings in warm water and the southwesterly winds, giving Scandinavia a mild climate.
+The water in the Baltic Sea is brackish, and therefore the fauna is very different from the other side of Sweden, where the water is saltier.
+The Atlantic current brings in warm water and southwesterly winds, giving Scandinavia a mild climate.

-The Vikings inhabited Gotland island from year 700-900 and left behind small houses, harbors, and graves still visible today.
-Gotland has a very strategic position in the Baltic and therefore there have been several battles on the island.
-The nature in this part of the Baltic is quite different, sandy beaches and no rocks.
+The Vikings inhabited Gotland island from the year 700-900 and left behind small houses, harbors, and graves still visible today.
+Gotland has a very strategic position in the Baltic, and therefore, there have been several battles on the island.
+Nature in this part of the Baltic is quite different, with sandy beaches and no rocks.
 Today Visby is a fantastic summer town with lots of restaurants, clubs, and bars.
 North of Gotland lies an amazing island called Gotska Sandön, whose landscape often is compared to the Mediterranean.